 L64 PNP 406 Primate Ecology and Social Structure

 Survey of the ecology, individual and social behavior, adaptations, and interactions of the major groups of primates.
 Emphasis on studies designed to examine the relationships among ecology, morphophysiology, and behavior.
 Methods used in collecting data on primates in the field.
-Prerequisite: Anthro 150A or one 100-level biology course.
+Prerequisite: Anth 150A or one 100-level biology course.

 Same as L48 Anthro 406